jurgen-kluft/xvmem/VIRTUAL ALLOCATOR.md

 - Very low wastage [+]
 - Can make use of flexible memory [+]
 - Fast [+]
+- Can cache a certain amount of free pages [+]
 - Difficult to detect memory corruption [-]

-## Coalesce Allocator A
+## Coalesce Allocator Direct (32 MB)

 - Can use more than one instance
 - Size range: 8 KB < Size < 128 KB
 - Size alignment: 1024
-- Size-DB: 120 entries
+- Size-DB: 128 entries
-- A reserved memory range (Max 512MB) of contiguous virtual pages
+- A memory range of 32 MB
-- Releases pages back to its underlying page allocator
 - Best-Fit strategy
 - Suitable for GPU memory

-## Coalesce Allocator B
+## Coalesce Allocator Multi-Direct

-- Can use more than one instance
+- Using multiple instances of Coalesce Direct
-- Size range: 128 KB < Size < 640 KB
+- Size range: 8 KB < Size < 640 KB
-- Size alignment: 4096
-- Size-DB: 128 entries
-- A reserved memory range (Max 512MB) of contiguous virtual pages
+- A memory range (e.g. 768MB)
-- Releases pages back to its underlying page allocator
+- Releases 32MB page ranges back to the system
 - Best-Fit strategy
 - Suitable for GPU memory